Want to Avoid Catastrophe? Mind Your Language!

 We offer one-to-one and team coaching and in-house training programmes.

-Call us on 07714 855757, or email info@bright-bird.co.uk.
+Call us on 07714 855757, or email [email protected].
 Or visit our NEW training pages HERE

 Karen Amos is an executive coach and founder of BrightBird Coaching & Training.
 She supports under-pressure business owners and managers to get the best out of themselves and their teams.
 She brings a practical, down-to-earth approach to improving working lives through better leadership, communication and working relationships.